garbados/dathttpd/README.md

 Here are the fork's current intended additional features:

 - [x] Provide a setting `localhost` for users running DatHTTPD on client environments, e.g. their computer.
 [The current implementation](https://github.com/garbados/dathttpd/commit/15302808f6dd81c23fca5544015af99ca092b597) creates hostfile entries for each site in the `sites` portion of the config, so that users can visit these sites in their browser without sending traffic over the internet and without using external DNS records. *Note: Modifying the user's hostfile (ex: /etc/hosts) requires the use of sudo or otherwise having root permissions, which is an awful lot of trust to require from a user.
 I'd rather find a different solution that requires fewer privileges.*
-- [ ] Provide a setting `peersites` which, if set to a truthy value, creates and peers an archive containing only a `dat.json` file whose `sites` attribute maps to the `sites` portion of your DatHTTPD config file.
+- [x] Provide a setting `peersites` which, if set to a truthy value, creates and peers an archive containing only a `dat.json` file whose `sites` attribute maps to the `sites` portion of your DatHTTPD config file.
+[The current implementation](https://github.com/garbados/dathttpd/pull/1/commits/f492e46c44dd5c9b0853117ae43b048e92d863ac) treats the server's storage directory as the archive, using a `.datignore` file to share only a `dat.json` which contains only a `sites` attribute.
-- [ ] Provide a setting `sitelists` that interprets a list of URLs (`dat://` or otherwise) as archives which contain the `sites` portion of a DatHTTPD config file as the `sites` attribute of the archive's `dat.json`.
+- [x] Provide a setting `sitelists` that interprets a list of URLs (`dat://` or otherwise) as archives which contain the `sites` portion of a DatHTTPD config file as the `sites` attribute of the archive's `dat.json`.
+[The current implementation](https://github.com/garbados/dathttpd/pull/1/commits/f492e46c44dd5c9b0853117ae43b048e92d863ac#diff-c945a46d13b34fcaff544d966cffcabaR114) collects manifests from each sitelist archive and merges their `sites` attributes into `this.remotesites`, which is then interpreted just like `this.sites`.
 - [ ] CLI commands for modifying the local config, such as the `sites` and `sitelists` attributes.
 - [ ] A substantial test suite with coverage above 80%.